Bars & Nightlife

 4. Hit the Links

-With average high temps in the 60s and 70s throughout fall and dozens of golf courses to choose from, Myrtle Beach is an ideal fall golf destination.
-Golf buddies often make an annual trek to the beach for a week full of golf, sun, and fun.
-Hotels and courses offer golf packages to streamline the planning and give you more time on the links … and at your favorite 19th hole after a round.
-If you’re looking to add a little more entertainment to your trip, check out the new Top Golf in Myrtle Beach.
+Golfing is one of the top activities in Myrtle Beach in the fall.
+With average high temps in the 60s and 70s and dozens of tee times at area golf courses to choose from, the off-season is a premier time to arrive.
+Golf buddies often make an annual fall trek to the beach for a week of play, sun, and fun.
+Check out the hotels with golf packages to streamline planning and give you more time on the links and at your favorite 19th hole: the sports bar.

-The summertime hangout for shopping, dining and entertainment is actually a year-round hotspot in Myrtle Beach!
-Broadway at the Beach offers a variety of unique specialty stores and boutiques, perfect for a little early holiday shopping.
-Stroll around, and leave time for a bite to eat or a cold drink at any of the great restaurants at the complex.
-Many offer outdoor seating with a view of the 23-acre Lake Broadway, including The Grumpy Monk, Yamato Seafood Steak and Sushi, and Margaritaville.
-The biggest plus — no summertime wait!
+The summertime hangout for shopping, dining, and entertainment in Myrtle Beach is even better in the fall.
+Broadway at the Beach offers a variety of unique specialty stores and boutiques for early holiday shopping.
+Stroll around and grab a bite to eat or a cold drink at any of the great restaurants at the complex.
+You’ll find some of the best restaurants in Myrtle Beach for kids here along with many bar-and-grill eateries to satisfy any appetite.
+Enjoy outdoor seating with a view of the 23-acre Lake Broadway at The Grumpy Monk, Yamato Japanese Steakhouse, Landry’s Seafood, or Margaritaville.
+The biggest plus—no long wait times!

 2. Get Into the Holiday Spirit